syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Document%20conversion).

-N> Syncfusion PDF supports converting XPS to PDF with [Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core) package reference in .NET Core application.HTML to SVG conversion is not supported in the Mac platforms.
+N> Syncfusion PDF supports converting XPS to PDF with  [Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core) package reference in the .NET Core application.
+HTML to SVG conversion is not supported on Mac platforms.

 ## Partial webpage to SVG